 Project Promise students are gifted students who also meet U.S. Department of Housing and Urban Development (HUD) federal low-income eligibility requirements.
 Project Promise’s overall goal is to develop students’ to aspire to higher education and to identify their strengths and interests.
 Most Project Promise participants attend UYP several summers in a row.

-Tuition for the students is funded through a Community Development Block Grant (CDBG) to the City of Waco from HUD.
+Tuition for the students is funded through a Baylor University community outread grant, starting in 2018.
+Prior to that, funding came from a Community Development Block Grant (CDBG) to the City of Waco from HUD.
 Project Promise also received a grant in 2016 from the Independent Bank Foundation.

 Recent research has shown that the program has significant effects on the students’ likelihood to attend and succeed in post-secondary education.
 In a 2016 article published in the Journal for the Education of the Gifted, authors from the Baylor School of Education (SOE) reported on a survey of former participants from low-income backgrounds in Baylor’s University for Young People (UYP) enrichment program.
 Participants’ from low-income backgrounds indicated perceived long-term positive education, career, social, and personal benefits resulting from their participation in UYP.